What are base and sub-themes?

 - Each theme has its own mapped phrases discovered and set by the Thematic algorithm.
 They are used to identify and tag the text with themes.

-An example of a base theme and its sub-themes is checked bag from our airline's demo.
+An example of a base theme and its sub-themes is "airplane seats" from our airline's demo.

 What is an (other) sub-theme?